 It is OK and probably quite beneficial to reject societal pressures and prioritise self-care if you are managing a chronic illness.
 Take January as a time to reset and nurture yourself.
 The whole holiday season can be incredibly difficult and challenging, and energy will have been used.
 A gentle January may be just what you need to start the year.

-Here is a Gentle Chair Class to get your started.
+Here is a Gentle Chair Class to get you started.

 Research by Catherine Nation, MSc, PhD